Frequently Asked Questions about Our Services

 Please feel free to ask at any point if you have any concerns and let us know how you think therapy is going.

-At Developing Minds we are more than happy to receive emails from you, in fact this is usually the best way to contact our clinicians if you need to speak to us outside an appointment.
+At Developing Minds we are more than happy to receive emails from you, in fact this is usually the best way to provide information to our clinicians outside of your appointment time.

 There are just a few points to remember:

-• As we can't respond quickly please don't email about safety issues, go to your GP or local hospital.
+• Please don't email about any risk or safety issues, go to your GP or local hospital - or contact crisis supports.

-• If you email us, let us know who knows what or any confidentiality issues so we know if your child/teen knows about the information you told us.
+• If you email us, please remember this will form part of your file and therefore is subject to the same confidentiality - and exceptions to confidentiality - as anything you tell us in person. * Please let us know who knows what - so we know if your child/teen knows about the information you have emailed us.

 + Does a Mental Health Care Plan stay "on my record"?